V-Sekai/manuals/docs/decisions/20210529-performance-profile-the-game-with-amduprof.md

 A callgraph is similar to a stacktrace.

 A flamegraph is a way of visualizing performance.
+The first link is an ACM article describing the design.

 The workflow is for each item start from the top and go down.